 Timeline to commence: 6 November 2017

 Funding partners: Ballina Shire Council.

 Action 4: Expand Pop Denison Park

 Objective: Enhance ecological value, foreshore access and recreational amenity of the Park.

 These works improve access to the eastern foreshore.
-New toilet facilities will be built as well as additional and formalised carparking.
-The shared path will also continue through this precinct.
+The shared path will also continue through this precinct with additional carparking.

-- Shaws Bay Precinct - water quality and amenity improvements - Factsheet - February 2017
+- Shaws Bay Precinct - water quality and amenity improvements - Update - February 2017

 - Shaws Bay Coastal Zone Management Plan - Volume 1 - November 2015 (2.8mb pdf)